Product Case Study

 While the team built, I drafted the marketing content for each channel.
 Which included the Slack group for People Ops.

 During the build, the engineers noticed useful functionality that we had not discussed.
 A "bulk add" feature that adds members all-at-once instead of each week.
-I deemed it nice-to-have and maybe a feature of v1.1.
+I deemed it nice-to-have and a likely feature of v1.1.

 Launch & Learn